JetBrains/kotlin/README.md

 ## Kotlin IR

-Using this compiler plugin only works if the code is compiled using IR.
-This can be enabled only when compiling the test SourceSet if desired.
+Using this compiler plugin only works if the code is compiled using Kotlin 1.3.70 and IR is enabled.
+IR can be enabled only when compiling the test SourceSet if desired.
 As Kotlin IR is still experimental, mileage may vary.

 ```kotlin
 compileTestKotlin {